How to Grill Ribeye – Perfect, Juicy, and Tender Every Time

 As mentioned already, you have to get the steak out of the fridge and let it reach room temperature before cooking.
 Get rid of any excess fat on the meat so you do not have any flare-ups.
 Next, vertically slash the thin piece of fat around the steak to prevent it from curling.
 Apply coarse salt and freshly ground black pepper liberally and repeat the process on the other side.

 Sear Your Ribeye

-Once your steak is prepped and ready, place it at the hottest part of the grate and let it sear for 2 to 3 minutes.
+Once your steak is prepped and ready, put it on the hot grill and place rib-eye steaks at the hottest part of the grate and let it sear for 2 to 3 minutes.
 Flip it and let it sear on the other side for 2 to 3 minutes.
 While you are searing the steak, resist the urge to move it around with your tongs as this will prevent the meat from getting the finest grill marks.
 Prevent flare-ups by closing the lid.

 Move To Indirect Heat Area of Grill

 Once you have properly seared the steak, if it is not finished, move it to the side of the grill where it not directly over the coals.
 Close the lid and continue cooking the steak until you achieve the temperature you desire.
 Keep in mind that you do not need to flip the steak during this stage of indirect grilling.